jasny/php-rfc-strict-operators/FAQ.md

 data, for instance from `$_POST`, it's recommended to use the [filter functions](https://www.php.net/filter).

-### Why aren't all comparison functions available for strings?

-In many other languages, using `<`, `>`, `<=` and `=>` with string
-operands performs an `strcmp` like operation.
-The `<=>` is even described as strcmp as operators.
-Why do these operators throw an exception with string operands when strict\_operators is enabled?

-It's common to use these operators when both operands are numeric strings.
-Having these statements return a different value based on the directive, could lead to issues, especially when source code is copy/pasted from an external codebase.

-In case it concerns comparing text, it's better to use `Collator::compare()`.
-For non-collation related strings, like date strings, the `strcmp` function should be used.

-Nikita Popov made the following argument:

-\<blockquote\>Having `$str1 < $str2` perform a `strcmp()` style
-comparison under strict\_operators is surprising.
-I think that overall the use of lexicographical string comparisons is quite rare and should be performed using an explicit `strcmp()` call.
-More likely than not, writing `$str1 < $str2` is a bug and should generate a `TypeError`.
-Of course, equality comparisons like `$str1 == $str2` should still work, similar to the distinction you make for arrays.\</blockquote\>

 ### How can arrays be compared as unsorted hashmaps?

 Arrays are sorted hashmaps in PHP but used as any type of collection